NoroffFEU/development-platforms/firebase-case-study.md

 3. It does not support native aggregation.
 4. Some features are platform dependent.
 5. Firebase is Android centric.
-6. Has less support for iOS.
+6. Offers less support for iOS.

 ## Comparison